Frequently Asked Questions

 Will there be any permanent marks on the treated area?

-No. You will be in the hands of a well-trained and skilled Electrologist.
-As long as any instructions for after-care are followed, there will be no lasting marks or scars.
+No. You will be in the hands of a well-trained licensed and skilled board certified Electrologist.
+As long as ALLL instructions for before & after-care are followed, there will be no lasting marks or scars.

 Will there be regrowth?